tableau/TabPy/docs/server-config.md

 After a successful Basic call, Flight also returns an opaque session token in the response `authorization` header.
 A client may send that token back as a Bearer credential instead of repeating its Basic credentials.
-The token is server-issued, is not a JWT, and expires an hour after it is issued, at which point the client authenticates with Basic again.
+The token is server-issued, is not a JWT, and expires an hour after it is issued or when the server restarts.
+TabPy retains one active opaque token per username, so repeated Basic calls do not grow the token store or invalidate another user's unexpired token.
+A repeated Basic call normally returns the same token without extending its original expiry.
+During its final five minutes, Basic authentication rotates it to a fresh one-hour token.
+After expiry, the client authenticates with Basic again.

 **As of May 2023, the Arrow Flight feature can only be used by compatible versions of Tableau Prep.
 The Arrow Flight feature is not used by Tableau